Table of Contents

 |Charitable Risk Pools||501(n)|

-To figure whether an organization has to file Form 990-EZ (or 990), apply the $50,000 (or $5,000) gross receipts test (below) using the following definition of gross receipts and information in Figuring Gross Receipts, below.
+To figure whether an organization has to file Form 990-EZ (or 990), apply the $50,000 (or $5,000) gross receipts test (below) using the following definition of gross receipts and information in Figuring Gross Receipts, later.

 Gross receipts are the total amounts the organization received from all sources during its annual tax year (including short years), without subtracting any costs or expenses.